Caden-Fletcher/TicTacToe/README.md

 The AI will start off simple, prioritizing: Center, Corners, Sides

 The AI will choose a random tile if there is more than one tile to choose.

-Player pieces will be randomly generated.
-Two fields will be created to show what player piece belongs to what player.